ortiza5/modding-vivaldi/CONTRIBUTING.md

 ## Images etc.

-Images and other resources like them are in an `assets/` directory in the root of the corresponding “project”, structured according to their use.
+Images and other resources like them are in an `assets/` directory in the root of the corresponding “project,” structured according to their use.

 - Keep images as small (in both area and size) as possible,
 - prefer static images to gifs or videos,